 If you have concerns about the level of noise generated by a licensed venue, such as noise from amplified music, entertainment or patron noise, you can lodge a complaint via the Liquor & Gaming NSW online portal.

-Please refer to Liquor & Gaming NSW for more information about the complaint process, including advice about speaking to the venue and making a formal complaint.
+Refer to Liquor & Gaming NSW for more information about the complaint process, including advice about speaking to the venue and making a formal complaint.

 Councils are no longer responsible for responding to noise complaints related to entertainment noise at licensed premises.

-From 1 July 2024, councils can refer any new noise complaints related to entertainment at licensed venues to Liquor & Gaming NSW.
+Councils can refer any new noise complaints related to entertainment at licensed venues to Liquor & Gaming NSW.

 Councils should continue to assess development applications for licensed venues and apply conditions of consent as usual, even though they will not take effect.